 After I returned to Australia Tristan called me with exciting news: he had been accepted into an art program in Los Angeles that specialized in poster design.
 “Perfect!”
 I said.
 He would be starting in the spring, 2008.
 Tristan would stay with cousins who had generously offered to put him up until he could transition to his own place.

 I put the phone down and thought: job done.
 Bam!
 The power of following your dreams, etc, etc.

 Tristan and I kept in touch by email over those ensuing weeks and he seemed incredibly happy.
 He was loving it all.

 Then came May 13th.

 I turned on my phone early that morning to find several missed calls from Nyla, and a message to call her back as soon as I woke up.
 My heart stopped.
 Oh no…

 I was to travel to New Zealand that morning for work so it was still dark, not yet dawn.
 I sat down in the living room.
 The house was quiet.
 Everyone sound asleep.
 I found it difficult to use my phone.
 My hands were wooden blocks.
 The phone tumbled to the couch, then to the floor.
 Finally I tapped out my sister’s phone number and got through.
 She was crying.

 Tristan had been killed in a car accident on the highway on his way back from visiting friends.
 Witnesses said his car sailed across several lanes and slammed into the back of a semi trailer parked on the shoulder.
 He was just a few minutes from home.

 He died instantly.
 He was just 19.

-As I heard my sister’s words I also heard a sound come from me I had never heard before.
+As I listened to my sister’s words I also heard a sound come from me I had never experienced before.
 It was a scream but from deep down, from another place.
 Perhaps from a place where those sounds exist and come to us in those rare moments when the loss is huge, the shock is great, and there are no words.
 My husband rushed out of bed.
 He hugged me while I cried.